hsma-programme/h6_mock_assessment/README.md

 # HSMA 6 - Mock Assessment

 This repository contains a mock assessment for HSMA 6.
+This can be used as preparation for the full assessment, which will take place on **Tuesday 28th January 2025** between 10 and 12am.

-The full assessment will take place on **28th January 2025** between 10 and 12am.
+Materials for the full assessment will be released on the day - these are **mock** questions only.

 Full details of the assessment - and alternative routes to certification - can be found on [our website](https://hsma-programme.github.io/hsma_site/assessment_faqs.html).